Woodlands, Singapore: Road

+Johor–Singapore Causeway viewed from Woodlands.

 Being located immediately across from Johor Bahru, Woodlands is highly accessible, connected by major roads and expressways.
 The Causeway connects to the Bukit Timah Expressway (BKE) at Woodlands Checkpoint to allow easy access to Woodlands and other parts of Singapore.

 Land transportation in Woodlands is relatively efficient, contrasting by the amount of well-maintained roads, a common sight in Singapore.
 Twelve avenues support and help circulate all of the traffic of the town, especially notable ones such as Avenue 2, Avenue 3 and Avenue 12, which are connected to the expressways.

-Woodlands Avenue 2 is a shorter route from the town centre and older estates to the Seletar Expressway.
-To connect the Woodlands Avenue 2 into the Seletar Expressway, part of the road was being built since 1998.
+Woodlands Avenue 2 is a shorter route from the town centre and older estates to the Seletar Expressway (SLE).
+To connect the Woodlands Avenue 2 into the Seletar Expressway (SLE), part of the road was being built since 1998.

 Woodlands Avenue 3 connects Marsiling from the exit of BKE to Woodlands Centre Road, which leads to Woodlands Checkpoint.
 The rest of it maintains a similar route of the MRT line, which connects to Woodlands Square.

 As the avenue ends at the entrance of the slope of Woodlands Square (the road that circulates Woodlands Square), another end starts at Woodlands Avenue 7, which connects Woodlands to Admiralty, also along the route of the MRT line, ending at Gambas Avenue.

-Woodlands Avenue 12 forms the southeastern border of the town, connecting the upcoming Woodlands Health Campus, office buildings as well as the neighbouring town of Sembawang to the Seletar Expressway.
+Woodlands Avenue 12 forms the southeastern border of the town, connecting the Woodlands Hospital, office buildings as well as the neighbouring town of Sembawang to the Seletar Expressway (SLE).

 Divisions within estates are further connected and regulated by two- or single lane roads called streets, which are distinguished by a suffix of double-digit numbers, such as Woodlands Street 82 and Woodlands Street 83.
 This was a common practice before the late '90s.
 Drives are two- or single lane roads built for newer divisions within an estate, similar to that of the streets.

 Links and Crescents are often three-, two-, or single-lane roads that convey commuters from the main road to another main road, such as the Woodlands Link, which connects Woodlands Avenue 9 to the main roads in the Woodlands Industrial Park.
 Crescents connect main roads to streets or drives.